 CABN – Adelaide Hills

-Named Chloe, this gorgeous little CABN and is in the Adelaide Hills/McLaren Vale region.
+This gorgeous little CABN is in the Adelaide Hills/McLaren Vale region.
 The actual location is kept secret until just before you arrive adding to the fun of the experience.
 A stay with CABN is a memorable experience where you can unwind and get away from you’re your hectic daily routine.

 CABN’s are completely off-grid, tiny homes with solar power, composting toilet, shower, queen bed, bunks and a small kitchen.
 Linen, towels and biodegradable washing products included.
 In the evening you can sit around the outdoor fire pit and toast marshmallows with a hot coffee.